The holiday decorations are for sale in stores before Halloween and Christmas music blasts everywhere on or even before November 1.

 Trusting my kids is a huge part of sanity over the holidays.

 While my husband has a panic attack when they carry his grandmother’s china dishes and my crystal butter dish to and from the dining table, I know they can handle it.
 They take great care with these items.
 And they’re just things.
 Someday, it will all be theirs.

 My kids always wanted to help put up our artificial Christmas tree when they were very little.
 I think they considered it a fun puzzle with the colored branch tips.

 Nowadays, I bring the big duct-taped box out of the cellar and let them have at it.
 They’re plenty old enough and do a great job putting it up and pulling it down to store away for another year.
+I stand back in awe at their methods and cooperation.
 My husband and I usually string the lights.
 We all help sort and hang the ornaments.

 The kids completely decorated the front of the house during deployment.
 It looked like a holiday zoo!
 I hardly had to help at all.
 They were amazing.

 My middle daughter is quickly becoming self-proficient in the kitchen.
 She’s in charge of any potato dish.
 She also sets the table just lovely.
 I never have to check the placement of a fork or wine glass with her!

 My husband is in charge of the prime rib or tenderloin.
 My son loves cooking meats – frying, grilling, all of it.
 He loves thermometers!
 He wants to work in a butcher shop when he’s older.